If you’ve come here to learn how to fold a pocket square, an adornment for your jacket pocket, then this is not the article for you.

 Luckily we cover folding in our pocket square guide so if that’s what you’re looking for, see you over there!

 No – this article is focused on actual handkerchief folding.

-Pocket squares are used for looking dapper.
+Breast pocket squares are used for looking dapper.
+They are an accessory.

 Keep reading on for my hanky folding tutorial – undisputedly the best and most sanitary method of folding a hankie around.

 Why Can’t I Fold Handkerchiefs However I want?